openMSX User's Manual

 In order to run Laserdisc software, you need to have this optional feature compiled into your openMSX binary.
 Laserdisc is only supported by the Pioneer PX-7 or the Pioneer PX-V60 machines, which have special hardware to control the laserdisc player.

 to insert a Laserdisc (image) into the Laserdisc player.
 By default, the Laserdisc will be loaded automatically.
-If the autorunlaserdisc setting is off, then you will have to enter the following into the MSX by hand:
+If the autorunlaserdisc setting is off, then you will have to take a few steps yourself.

 After booting the MSX, choose option 1 when asked if you want to run P-BASIC (Palcom-BASIC).
 In MSX-BASIC, type: